abhinavbh08/Shopify_Intern_Task/README.md

 I have used python with flask framework, and sqlite in-memory database for completing the task.

 The deployed repl.it for this repository is here: [https://replit.com/@AbhinavBhatt/ShopifyInternTaskv=1](https://replit.com/@AbhinavBhatt/ShopifyInternTask?v=1)
-Click on Run and then Open website.
-The steps are given as 1. and 2. in the picture below.

 ![replit](first.png)

 or